GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 The surprisingly strong sentiment survey showed American consumers felt more optimistic about employment prospects and the economic outlook, according to a Thomson Reuters/University of Michigan index, easing the gloom from Europe.

-The MSCI world equity index has lost more than 2 percent since Monday and looked set to close o n F riday with a weekly decline that would be the steepest since June.
-The index was little changed at 323.37.
+But the MSCI world equity index has lost more than 2 percent since Monday and looked set to close on Friday with a weekly decline that would be the steepest since June.
+The index was little changed at 323.77.

 European shares provisionally ended flat, paring losses on the U.S. data, which included a government report that wholesale inventories rose in September by the most in nine months.
 Inventories are a key element in the government's measure of economic growth.